mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 All these steps can be done using single notebook.
 Please follow attached notebook [SageMaker notebook](sagemaker_image_classification.ipynb).
 Download this notebook and upload it to your SageMaker environment.
 To create SageMaker notebook environment, please follow this [guide](https://github.com/awslabs/amazon-sagemaker-workshop/tree/master/NotebookCreation)

-Beauty of jupyter notebook is that it can contains code as well as comments.
+One of the nice features of of jupyter notebook is that it can contains code as well as comments.
 I will use the notebook to explain model building, training and optimization.

 Now that model is build and optimized, now we can deploy this model on NVIDIA Jetson Nano using AWS IoT Greengrass